yaacov/node-modbus-serial/README.md

         // if error, handle them here (it should not) console.log(e)
     } finally {
-        // after get all data from salve repeate it again setImmediate(() => {
+        // after get all data from slave, repeat it again setImmediate(() => {
             getMetersValue(metersIdList);
         })